CatYuan/animateMe/DEVELOPMENT.md

 ### Goal For Next Week:
 * Add other implementations of animations.
 * Allow for the user to toggle between the different animations by clicking on the screen.

+# Week of 4/23
+* Animated Kyle from Southpark.
+* Added interactivity.
+Clicking the mouse shuffles through the different animations available.
+    * Uses the `mousePressed()` function.